thisiswisy/v0rtex-injector/README.md

 HOW TO FIND DEB LINK????
 - This gives you **LEGAL** debs straight from their original sources: http://ipod-touch-max.ru/cydia/index.php?cat=search&keyword=YOUR_TWEAK_NAME_HERE

-What is this?
-- Something that lets you install tweaks on iOS 10.3.x

-- Only tweaks that hook springboard will work. postinst scripts should be fixed (beta 4 new)

-- you can't change preferences in settings. gotta do that manually (don't ask how)

-- not a substrate replacement

-- this is for devs & inpatient people

-- SSH via USB on port 2222

-- no-tweaks mode

-- to install find link to the deb file, run exploit, paste, click ok.
-If you want to just activate current tweaks click ok without entering any link

-- I've tested this multiple times and didn't encounter any bootloop.
-Others have tested as well.
-It is perfectly safe.

-- **INSTALLING TWEAKS IS 100% SAFE, A respring loop can't happen because I am using modified killall binary instead of what substrate does. tweaks will load ONLY when you respring manually** THIS TOOL IS ON BETA 6 SO FAR AND IS NOT DANGEROUS IN ANY WAY.
-WILL NOT INTERFERE WITH NEW JAILBREAKS.

 tweaks tested & confirmed working by me: